Cypridina-luciferin 2-monooxygenase

-Thus, the two substrates of this enzyme are Cypridina luciferin and O_{2}, whereas its 3 products are oxidized Cypridina luciferin, CO_{2}, and light.
+Thus, the two substrates of this enzyme are vargulin and oxygen.
+Its products are oxidized vargulin, carbon dioxide, and a photon.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O with incorporation of one atom of oxygen (internal monooxygenases o internal mixed-function oxidases).
 The systematic name of this enzyme class is Cypridina-luciferin:oxygen 2-oxidoreductase (decarboxylating).
 Other names in common use include Cypridina-type luciferase, luciferase (Cypridina luciferin), and Cypridina luciferase.

 The primary sequence was determined by cloning the cDNA.